Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

+To qualitatively illustrate which samples are deemed most informative by the three metrics, we visualized high- and low-scoring samples selected by PAKD and PD components of the DKD metric, as well as by the ASD metric (Figure \ref{vis5}).
+The visualizations showed that PAKD identified informative samples containing previously unlearned knowledge relative to the pre-trained model, thereby prioritizing the selection of samples with large knowledge discrepancy.
+In contrast, PD identified samples with substantial intra-domain diversity, promoting semantic diversity within the selected set.
+Additionally, ASD prioritized samples with complex anatomical structures, where the model exhibited high epistemic uncertainty, highlighting its ability to identify intrinsically challenging cases.
+Overall, these visualizations provide qualitative evidence that the proposed query metrics effectively identify informative samples with different characteristics for model adaptation.

-\subsection{Analysis on the effectiveness of Selective Semi-supervised Fine-tuning}
+\subsection{Analysis on the Effectiveness of Selective Semi-supervised Fine-tuning}

-The goal of the selection mechanism in Selective Semi-supervised Fine-tuning is to select reliable unlabeled samples $\boldsymbol{X}_{t,u}^r$ for generating high-quality pseudo labels $\boldsymbol{Y}_{t,u}^r$ from unlabeled target sets $\mathbb{T}_u$.
-To demonstrate the effectiveness of this selection mechanism, we compared the distributions in Dice scores of selected unlabeled samples and unselected unlabeled samples.
-We adapted the Med-VFMs to the AMOS2022-CT domain for five rounds (r=1, 2, 3, 4, 5), and showed dice scores for selected and unselected samples at each round (r1s, r2s, r3s, r4s, r5s, and, r1u, r2u, r3u, r4u, r5u) (Figure \ref{vis5}).
-The Dice scores of selected unlabeled samples were obviously higher than unselected unlabeled samples at each round.
+The selection mechanism in Selective Semi-supervised Fine-tuning aims to select reliable unlabeled samples $\boldsymbol{X}_{t,u}^r$ for generating high-quality pseudo labels $\boldsymbol{Y}_{t,u}^r$ from unlabeled target sets $\mathbb{T}_u$.
+To demonstrate the effectiveness of this selection mechanism, we compared the distributions of Dice scores between selected unlabeled samples and unselected unlabeled samples.
+We adapted the Med-VFMs to the AMOS2022-CT domain for five rounds (r=1, 2, 3, 4, 5), and recorded dice scores for selected (r1s, r2s, r3s, r4s, r5s) and unselected (r1u, r2u, r3u, r4u, r5u) samples at each round (Figure \ref{vis6}).
+Across all rounds, selected samples consistently exhibited higher Dice scores than unselected samples.

-Second, we implemented Mann–Whitney U test to demonstrate whether the differences in distributions of these two groups were significant (Table \ref{tab8}).
-The p-values of Mann-whitney U test were much smaller than $0.01$ at each round, demonstrating that the differences of Dice scores between selected and unselected samples were significant.
-Thus, employing our selection mechanism in Selective Semi-supervised Fine-tuning enables the models to select reliable samples from unlabeled sets for generating high-quality pseudo labels.
+To assess their statistical significance, we implemented Mann–Whitney U test to compare the Dice distributions of these two groups (Table \ref{tab8}).
+The resulting p-values were all $< 0.01$, indicating statistically significant differences at every round.
+These results indicate that selection mechanism in Selective Semi-supervised Fine-tuning effectively identifies reliable unlabeled samples, leading to higher-quality pseudo-labels and improved adaptation performance.